n3tuk/scripts-mikrotik/README.md

 connected to a blocked (but enabled) port.

-This VLAN has no interface on any bridge on any host and has no DHCP server (either via IPv4 or IPv6, nor SLAAP enabled via IPv6).
+This VLAN has no interface on any bridge on any host and has no DHCP server (either via IPv4 or IPv6, nor SLAAC enabled via IPv6).
 Any communications are local to the host itself too as this does not transit over any trunked physical interface.